 - Volunteer at an approved public or non-profit organization for the specified number of hours required by your household.

 If you already take part in an employment and training program, let us know.
-Complete the (English) ABAWD training program information request form (Spanish) Solicitud de Información sobre el Programa de Capacitación ABAWD.
+Complete the (English) ABAWD training program information request (Spanish) (Spanish) Solicitud de Información sobre el Programa de Capacitación ABAWD.

 For more information about how the SNAP Path to Work program can help you get free job training or for information about approved volunteer sites call the SNAP Path to Work line at (888) 483-0255 or visit the SNAP Path to Work website.